Inside: How to make a canvas tote bag waterproof with fabric. Perfect for swim lessons or as go-to beach bag.

 I chose to tie-in the design on the front of the tote bag to the oilcloth fabric on the inside.

 You can freehand a design, or use freezer paper to trace and cut your own stencil.
 This is the route I went.
 There are great tutorials all over the blogosphere for using freezer paper to stencil so I won’t bore you with the how-to.

-how to make the Water Proof Swim Bag:
+how to make a Water Proof Swim Bag

 Don’t be scared by this part!
 It’s actually quite easy.
 You got this one in the bag!

 Measure the inside of your canvas tote bag.
 Cut the oilcloth fabric accordingly.